 1. Harmless Harvest

-100% raw, unpasteurized coconut water from non-GMO, USDA certified organic coconuts.
+100% raw, unpasteurized coconut water from USDA certified organic coconuts.
 No added sugars or flavors.
-Buy Harmless Harvest Coconut Water here.

 2. Amy & Brian

-100% coconut water from non-GMO coconuts.
-No added sugars or flavors, and they offer “with pulp” (I used this one for my popsicles) or “pulp free” versions.
+100% coconut water with no added sugars or flavors, and they offer “with pulp” (I used this one for my popsicles) or “pulp free” versions.
 It’s also one of the cheapest and is carried by both health food stores and regular grocery stores.
-Buy Amy & Brian Coconut Water here.

 3. Harvest Bay

-100% coconut water from non-GMO coconuts.
-No added sugars or flavors and pasteurized at low temperatures for only a couple of seconds.
-Buy Harvest Bay coconut water here.
+100% coconut water with no added sugars or flavors.
+Pasteurized at low temperatures for only a couple of seconds.

 Of course, even better than packaged coconut water would be drinking it straight from the coconut!
 Learn how to open a coconut to get coconut water, using nothing more than a paring knife!